Roberts County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: The hearing officer rules in favor of the DPS, and your license is suspended.
+- Suspension Upheld: If the judge rules in favor of the DPS, your license will be suspended.

-- Suspension Overturned: The hearing officer rules in your favor, and your license suspension is rescinded.
-You can continue driving.
+- Suspension Overturned: If the judge rules in your favor, your license will not be suspended.

 Hardship/Restricted License in Texas

-- What You Can Drive For: An occupational license typically restricts your driving to specific times and locations related to your essential needs.
+- What You Can Drive For: An occupational license typically allows you to drive only for specific purposes and during certain hours.

-- Costs and Application Process: The application process involves filing a petition with the court and providing supporting documentation.
-There are also court fees associated with obtaining an occupational license.
-Consult with an attorney to ensure you meet all the requirements.
+- Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing evidence of your need to drive.
+There are also associated court costs and fees.

-- IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an ignition interlock device (IID) on your vehicle as a condition of obtaining an occupational license.
+- IID Requirement: In some cases, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back